isomerpages/bca-strata/_about-us/Organisation Structure.md

 ### Ministry of National Development

 The BMSMA and its subsidiary legislations comes under the purview of the Ministry of National Development (MND).
-As part of MND’s responsibility to provide services to the community, the Strata Titles Boards were established under the BMSMA.
+As part of MND’s responsibility to provide services to the community, the Strata Titles Boards were established under the BSMA.
 The Act is administered by the Building and Construction Authority (BCA), which comes under the purview of MND.